djalbat/the-occam-user-manual/getting-started.md

 ...then you are in good shape and need do nothing more.
 Any major version of Node will do to run Occam, down to major version 12.
-If the version that you have installed is older than this or if you just want to install the latest version then go to the Node site here...
+If the version that you have installed is older than that or if you just want to install the latest version then go to the Node site here...

 [https://nodejs.org/](https://nodejs.org/)